Logs, Streams and Resilience: The Yakima Nation’s Wood Fiesta of 2018 – An Interview with Scott Nicolai

-On Washington’s dry and beautiful Eastern Cascade slope, the Yakama Nation’s Fisheries Department is leading innovative work to restore healthy streams, the treaty-reserved salmon that depend on them, and the floodplains that protect both natural and human communities.
+On Washington’s dry and beautiful Eastern Cascade slope, the Yakima Nation’s Fisheries Department is leading innovative work to restore healthy streams, the treaty-reserved salmon that depend on them, and the floodplains that protect both natural and human communities.

 A high flying habitat restoration project is underway in Washington’s Yakima Basin, with a heavy helicopter delivering logs to the streambeds and flood plains of seven Yakima River tributaries.
-The Yakama Nation and partners are contributing to more climate- and fire-resilient forests in an area plagued by catastrophic fire and its impacts on water.
+The Yakima Nation and partners are contributing to more climate- and fire-resilient forests in an area plagued by catastrophic fire and its impacts on water.

 In this time of massive wildfires, the Nation is showing how our western forests can be a lot healthier.

 We started to realize that simply bringing wood back into the stream systems seemed to bring a lot of the benefits, without the expense and the engineering

 How did you “wood in streams” work get started?